munnerz/acme-secrets/README.md

 ### Initial setup

-At the moment kube-acme is to some extent limited by namespaces, and aspecially the inability of ingress to reference service from different namespace.
+At the moment kube-acme is to some extent limited by namespaces, and especially the inability of ingress to reference service from different namespace.
 This means that for an ingress to be able to properly work, a "local" (as in the "same namespace") kube-acme service is required.

-Still, to properly establish locks, a dedicated "acme" namespace is expected to exist.
+To properly establish locks, a dedicated "acme" namespace is expected to exist:

 ```
 kind: Namespace